Canop/broot/website/docs/common-problems.md

 When using Kitty (and no terminal multiplexer), image preview is normally in high resolution.

 If it's not the case, it's probably because the `TERM` environnement variable has been redefined.
 Set either `TERM` or `TERMINAL` to include `kitty`.
 This can be done several ways, for example by adding `env TERMINAL=xterm-kitty` in your [kitty.conf](https://sw.kovidgoyal.net/kitty/conf/) file

+# Edit

+The standard `edit` verb, launched with `:e`, starts your favourite terminal editor to edit the selected file.

+It works by executing `"$EDITOR +{line} {file}"` which assumes that the `$EDITOR` variable is defined and that your editor takes the line number as argument.

+If it doesn't work on your configuration, you should probably just edit this verb definition with a more suitable command, for example `"hx {file}"` or `"/usr/bin/my-editor --line {line} {file}"`